srikanthkakumanu/video-service/README.md

 # video-service
-Micro service for all video related operations
+A basic microservice for videos